This post may contain affiliate links. Please see our disclosure policy.

 Do I even need to use breadcrumbs or a substitute?

-Technically you don’t, you could just roll the meat into balls without using anything added to fill the mixture.
+You don’t need to substitute breadcrumbs with anything, you could just roll the meat into balls.
 However, this can create meatballs that are a little more tough to form and may fall apart.
-Adding a substitute provides a binder and also a nice texture.
+Adding an egg adds structure and binding for the mixture, even without using breadcrumbs.

 How do I adjust seasoning for meatballs?